nashville-software-school/client-side-mastery/book-2-the-novice/chapters/CLI_BASICS.md

 1. Another process that is done many times during the course is initializing a new git repo on your machine.

-    ```
+    ```sh
     git init
     git remote add origin GithubRemoteURL
     touch .gitignore
     ```

     Make a function that automates this for you, where you simply type in the function name followed by the new repo URL.
-2. Once you have that working, augment the function to autopopulate the `.gitignore` with standard files and functions that should be ignored with the `echo` command.
+1. Once you have that working, augment the function to autopopulate the `.gitignore` with standard files and functions that should be ignored with the `echo` command.